 - duplicate instance

-- Create a new instance of the current module with all of its parameters inherited from the parent module.
+- Create a new instance of the current module with all of its parameters inherited from the current instance.
 As with ’new instance’ the ‘instance name’ is automatically set to a unique integer.

 - move up/down

 - Move the instance up or down in the pixelpipe